mkrzyzanska/TwitterArchaeology/README.md

-# ObjectsNationMystery
+# TwitterArchaeology

-Code to accompany the article: Objects, nation, and mystery: the triggers of imagination about the deep past online.
+Code to accompany the article:

 # Introduction:

-This repository contains codes used for collection and management of data and the analysis undertaken for the article 'Code to accompany the article: Objects, nation, and mystery: the triggers of imagination about the deep past online.'
-It was carried out in R, python and mongo database shell.
+This repository contains codes used for collection and management of data and the analysis undertaken for the article 'Code to accompany the article: It was carried out in R, python and mongo database shell.

 # Data collection: